Boat Storage

 Outdoor Boat Storage

 The most common self storage parking option for boats is outdoor storage.
-At a self storage facility, this basically equates to parking your boat in an outdoor parking stall, while providing you optimal space available for larger boats.
+At a self storage facility, this equates to parking your boat in an outdoor parking stall while providing you optimal space available for larger boats.
+This storage center stall is a beneficial choice for individuals who have a protective cover for their boat and want a cost-effective option.

 Storage Unit Sizes for Boats

-If you’ve decided that indoor boat storage is the best option for you, the next step is to figure out the correct self-storage unit size you’ll need for storing your boat.
-Here’s a few options.
+If you’ve decided that indoor boat storage is the best option, the next step is to figure out the correct self storage unit size you’ll need to store your boat.
+Here are a few options:

 10×15 Storage Units

-A self-storage unit as small as 10×15 can be used for several types of smaller boats and other water vessels, such as a jet ski.
+A self storage unit as small as 10 by 15 feet can be used for several types of smaller boats and other water vessels, such as a jet ski.
 Be sure to measure the dimensions of your boat trailer, not just the boat itself.
+Here are a few boat types this unit size will fit:

 10×20 & 10×30 Self Storage Units

-Most boats that can be stored indoors will need a 10×20 or 10×30 self-storage unit.
-Before picking a self-storage unit, please take the time to measure your boat on its trailer to see which size you’ll need.
+Most boats that can be stored indoors need a 10 by 20 or 10 by 30 storage center unit.
+Before picking a self storage unit, take the time to measure your boat on its trailer to see which size you’ll need.
 Keep your boat’s height in mind as well.
-Most self-storage units are about eight feet tall, which means that taller boats may need to be stored outdoors or in a covered parking space.
+Most self storage units are about eight feet tall, meaning taller boats may need to be stored outdoors or in a covered parking space.
+Boat types that will fit in these spaces may include:

 Outdoor & Covered Parking Sizers for Boats

-Outdoor and covered parking provides flexibility for any size boat.
-Covered parking or vehicle storage has a few limitations, especially when it comes to height.
-However, these options can usually accommodate boats that might be too large to fit inside a self-storage unit drive-up building.
-Outdoor boat storage is a great option for wakeboard boats with towers that may make them too tall while on a trailer to fit inside of a self-storage unit.
+Outdoor and covered parking provides flexibility for boats of any size.
+Covered parking or outdoor vehicle storage has minimal limitations, especially regarding height.
+These options can usually accommodate boats that might be too large to fit inside an indoor storage center unit.
+Outdoor boat storage is a great option for wakeboard boats with towers that may make them too tall to fit inside a self storage unit.

 Preparing your Boat for Winter or Long-Term Storage